List of production cars by power output

-Most powerful production cars in the world.
-This list is limited to unmodified production cars which meet the eligibility criteria below.
+This list of most powerful production cars in the world is limited to unmodified production cars which meet the eligibility criteria below.
 All entries must verified from reliable sources.

 Eligible cars

 Because of inconsistencies in the definitions of production cars, dubious claims by manufacturers and self-interest groups, and inconsistent or changing application of definitions, this list has a defined set of requirements.
 For explanation of how these were determined, see the links above.

 For the purposes of this list, a production car is defined as a vehicle that conforms to at least one of the following two definitions: